 When the ruler of men had given food, drink and so forth, for a week, he offered as a gift the whole of the costly necessaries for samanas.
 These necessaries began with a cost of a hundred thousand (kahapanas) and ended with a cost of 23 a thousand.
 All this did the brotherhood receive.
 The money that was spent there in gratitude by the wise king, who was a hero in battle as in largess, whose pure heart was filled with faith in the Three Gems, who desired to raise the (Buddha’s) doctrine to glory, (that was spent) to honour the Three Gems, beginning with the building of the stupa and ending with the festival of the vihara, (all this money), leaving aside the rest of the priceless (gifts), is reckoned as but one less than twenty kotis.

-King Gajabahu I (113-134 AD) caused a new coating to be spread on the Mirisavatiya stupa and Mukanga, minister of the king Voharika Tissa (214-236 AD) surrounded it with a wall or, more probably, re-built a previous boundary wall which had fallen down.
-The little that is further recorded of the building relates principally to repairs, and to minor additions and improvements, of which no details are given.
-It is, therefore, of no particular interest (Smither and Wikramagamage, 1993).
+King Gajabahu I (113–135 CE) applied a fresh coating to the Mirisavatiya stupa, and Mukanga, minister of King Voharika Tissa (214–236 CE), enclosed it with a wall or, more likely, reconstructed an earlier boundary wall that had collapsed.
+Subsequent records concerning the monument relate mainly to repairs and minor additions or improvements, for which no specific details are provided.
+Consequently, these later references are considered to be of limited significance (Smither and Wikramagamage, 1993).

-The stupa has several times been plundered and defaced by the Malabar invaders, and as often reinstated by the followers of Buddha.
-In the twelfth century, it was thoroughly repaired by the great king Parakramabahu I (1153-1186) but less than half a century later it was completely ruined by the Malabars and does not appear to have been again restored (Smither and Wikramagamage, 1993).
+The stupa was repeatedly plundered and damaged by Malabar invaders, and on each occasion it was restored by devotees of the Buddha.
+In the twelfth century, it underwent a comprehensive restoration under the reign of King Parakramabahu I (1153–1186 CE).
+However, less than fifty years later, it was entirely destroyed once more by the Malabars and appears not to have been rebuilt thereafter (Smither and Wikramagamage, 1993).

 References